 Trace the center opening and dots onto the stabilizer using a pencil.
-The pattern instruction said to use an awl or nail to poke a hole though the 4 black dots on the pattern.
+The pattern instruction said to use an awl or nail to poke a hole through the 4 black dots on the pattern.
 I found a hole punch more convenient to make the holes.

 TIP 6: MAKING OPENING

-To make the opening, use small stitches, trim the seam allowance to an 1/8" and clip the seam allowance at the curves.
+To make the opening, use small stitches, trim the seam allowance to 1/8" and clip the seam allowance at the curves.
 If you follow those instructions for making the opening, the results will be perfect.
 BUT when clipping the curves, do not clip into the stitching.

 TIP 7: ATTACHING GROSGRAIN RIBBON

-The pattern says to attach grosgrain ribbon to bottom before turning the cover up right side out.
+The pattern says to attach the grosgrain ribbon to the bottom before turning the cover up right side out.
 For me, it was more convenient to stitch the ribbon when it was turned right side out.
 What do you prefer?